-The night they take the priest to the club, Tony starts dancing solo and the dance floor clears.
-His dance partner is standing up by the stage dancing in place, as are the rest of the dancers as they watch him dance.
-The lady briefly disappears and reappears between shots.
+The night they take the priest to the club, Tony starts dancing solo (to the song "You Should Be Dancing") and the dance floor clears.
+His dance partner Connie (the woman in the green dress) is stood up by the stage and standing in place, as are the rest of the dancers off the dance floor as they watch him dance.
+The lady in the green dress briefly disappears and reappears between shots.

 When Tony is walking down Brooklyn's 86th Street with the paint can, he walks toward the Benson theater marquee.
 After he hassles the young lady, he walks away from the Benson, back the way he was coming from.

 The required (white square) NYS safety-inspection sticker appears and then disappears and then reappears from the lower driver's corner of the windshield of the 1964 Chevrolet Impala that the boys drive.

 At the White Castle Burger restaurant Joey jumps on the table and a lady customer with a green hat walks quickly away from the counter.
 In the next shot, she is back where she started and walks away again.

 When Tony first enters 2001 Odyssey, the doorman (gray vest, glasses) stamps his hand and Tony greets him.
 In the next shot, when Tony moves into the main hall, the doorman is already standing there and Tony shakes his hand.